3, Triq ix-Xatt: Developer

 The developer, Michael Stivala, is the chairperson of Stivala Group.
 He is also the General-Secretariat of the Malta Developers’ Association (MDA), and simultaneously a member of the council of the Malta Hotels and Restaurants Association (MHRA).
 He is known for his lobbying for further construction, with the Government of Malta and the Planning Authority.
 Stivala is a construction and hospitality co-developer with his other family members.
 One of the branches of his shared ST Group company is the ST Properties Ltd which focuses on mixed-use development.
 The group claims to invest in economical sustainable development which yields good income.
-Stivala (August 2018) has criticised environmentalists and supportive politicians for their agenda against overdevelopment, and in response to this John Consiglio (August 2018) has rebutted him by saying that he is a main contributor for the “Uglification of Malta”.
+Stivala (August 2018) has criticised environmentalists and supportive politicians for their agenda against overdevelopment, and in response to this John Consiglio (August 2018) has rebutted him by saying that he is a main contributor for the "Uglification of Malta".

 Planning Authority

 As per law, the application was sent by an Architect, Christopher Mintoff, on behalf of Stivala, and it was received on October 4, 2016.
 The application was left pending while studies were underway and was considered as a valid application on March 27, 2017.
-During this time, the case officer inspects the place, sets meetings with the Arhcitect and Developer, and informs about the results to pertinent authorities.
+During this time, the case officer inspects the place, sets meetings with the Architect and Developer, and informs about the results to pertinent authorities.

 It has been observed that the site falls within the Urban Conservation Area (UCA) and within the Development Zone.
-A decision had to be taken before July 21, 2017, as a target date by the Case Officer Roderick Livori, who has a Bachelor degree in Geography.
+A decision had to be taken before July 21, 2017, as a target date by the Case Officer Roderick Livori, who has a bachelor's degree in geography.
 The proposed application was first published in the Malta Government Gazette on April 2, 2017, as a Legal Notice requirement, and appeals could be received until May 12, 2017.
 The same Legal Notice was attached to the main façade of the building.

 Livori presented a draft report to Robert Vella, who on June 1 decided to endorse it.
 The report was discussed with the commission or board during the agenda which took place in the same month on the 21st, which made the decision to grant the permission on the same day.
 Another notice, non-executive, was available on July 20, 2017, and a final decision was taken in the same month on the 26th, with a decisive post on September 27, 2017.
 The application was approved and works were given the go ahead from March 5, 2018.

 It is common for the Planning Authority to give permission for demolition when the bad practice of using cement, that makes the building deteriorates, takes place.
 This is a common option for developers in Malta to take for justifying demolition.